zizou-io/Netflix-Data-Analysis-using-Power-BI/README.md

 Super excited about the actionable insights gained from this analysis! 🚀 Can't wait to leverage these findings for data-driven decision-making. 🤓💡

-Feel free to explore the interactive visualizations [link to your PowerBI dashboard] and let me know your thoughts! 🌐🔍
+Feel free to explore the interactive visualizations [Netflix Report](https://github.com/zizou-io/Netflix-Data-Analysis-using-Power-BI/blob/main/Netflix%20User%20Report.pbix) and let me know your thoughts! 🌐🔍